SoriaFN/Tools/README.md

 # ImageJ Macros
 A collection of random ImageJ/FIJI macros I use at the lab for analysis of fluorescence images.

+## How to use
+1. Click on the ImageJ/FIJI script (".ijm" file) you want to download.
+2. Click on "Raw"
+3. Save page as .ijm file
+4. Drag and drop the ijm file onto FIJI (or install macro in ImageJ)

 ## Macros currently listed (as of Dec 2020)

 - **DoG Filter**  A simple Difference-of-gaussians filter for fluorescence images.